yukiiii-onna/data_ingestion_task_de/README.md

 - SQL reporting on anonymized datasets
 - Containerized orchestration with Docker and Apache Airflow

-This solution was developed as part of a **Senior Data Engineer take-home challenge** and focuses on production-simulated design and code quality.
+This solution was developed as part of a ** Data Engineer take-home challenge ** and focuses on production-simulated design and code quality.

-➡️ For a discussion on **production-ready improvements**, see [Production Readiness](#-production-readiness--improvements).
-➡️ To run this project locally, see [How to Run the Project](#-how-to-run-the-project).

 ---